-Pollinator-friendly garden designer Donna Richardson is right on the button with her grassroots activist work.
-From Sir David Attenborough, to BBC Springwatch's Chris Packham, to the Gardener's World team and all the famous & celebrated flower shows in the country - everyone is talking about the importance of saving the bees and butterflies.
-Donna was one of the first to recognise this declining trend about 15 years ago when she developed Enchanted Gardens as a dedicated nursery, which is based on her 25 year experience as a professional gardener.
-It is her lifelong obsession to help nature and by using her love and immense knowledge of the subject, she is drawn to slightly evolutionary differences between original plant species and grows only flowers that have the most amount of pollen and nectar available for insects.
+Award winning Kent garden designer Donna Richardson is right on the button with her grassroots activist work.
+From Sir David Attenborough, to BBC Springwatch's Chris Packham, to Gardener's World and all the famous and celebrated flower shows in the country - everyone is talking about the importance of saving the bees and the butterflies.
+Donna was one of the first to recognise this trend of losing our insect population years ago, when she set out to develop Enchanted Gardens - a dedicated organic pollinator-friendly plant nursery, growing only rare and unusual flowers that have huge amounts of pollen and nectar available.
 Sadly, within the industry these two vital ingredients for life on our planet have been forgotten in favour of profit and fashion.

-Donna is also famous for having rare and unusual plants in her garden, which were, and broadly are still not grown and are not available in the UK.
-She teaches from her home and offers various half-day courses in pollinator-friendly gardening practices.
-She is attached to the Kent Wildlife Trust, who manages the beautiful Wraik Hill nature reserve opposite her house.
-She has recently won a Silver Gilt + Special Award for her efforts presented by the scheme Wild About Gardens.
+Donna is famous for growing mostly plants, which were, and broadly are still not grown and are not available in the UK.
+She teaches from her home in Seasalter and offers various courses in pollinator-friendly gardening practices.
+She is also attached to the Kent Wildlife Trust, who manages the beautiful Wraik Hill nature reserve opposite her house and has recently won a Silver Gilt and a "Special" award from the scheme Wild About Gardens scheme.
 Furthermore, there are interactions with the Kent Field Club - the natural history society of Kent - as well as The Wildwood Trust in Canterbury, where she will hold lectures on the subject of conservation later in the year.

 Furthermore, there are potential collaborations planned with The National Pollinator Strategy (NPS), which is a cooperation between Government and other organisations to protect the future of pollinators.
 There is also talk of potentially getting enlisted in the Royal Horticulture Society's (RHS) list of organic nurseries.
 Donna usually attends the Kent Garden Show in Detling every year, which is judged by a Chelsea & Hampton Court Flower Show judge, who awarded her various Gold, Silver Gilt and Platinum awards over the years.